s0ulm4n/captain-sonar/README.md

 ~~9) Add player roles + a DEV MODE role that acts as every role at once.~~

-10) Add radio operator UI and mechanics
+~~10) Add radio operator UI and mechanics.~~

+11) Add global chat.

 Tech debt:

 1) There are definitely possible race conditions, at least when receiving acks from engineer and first mate.
 Need to add mutex to deal with them.
 See https://www.nodejsdesignpatterns.com/blog/node-js-race-conditions/

 2) How to handle a situation when the captain orders a move, but the first mate can't charge any systems because they are all already fully charged.

+3) The "team" should definitely be its own object capable of handling adding and removing players.